 Are your current customers making up the lion's share of your revenue?
 Congrats!
 Your CS team is doing a fantastic job at upselling, but your reps tasked with acquiring new business are lagging behind.

 Are new customers dominating your monthly revenue?
-This indicates you're in a hypergrowth phase or experiencing high customer churn rate.
+This sales data indicates you're in a hypergrowth phase or experiencing high customer churn rate.

 If you find yourself in the latter situation, you'll want to look at churn by customer type.
 It will give you greater insight into the types of customers most valuable to your business and give your reps better focus on attracting and retaining them.